USAMAWIZARD/AntMedia-Gstreamer-Webrtc/readme.md

 We can either send or recive streams from AMS

 #### sending stream To AMS from gstreamer
-video stream with id stream1 will be send to AMS
+video stream with id stream1 will be send to AMS <br>
 ``` sendRecvAnt --ip AMS_IP ```<br>
 #### receiving stream:
 will recive stream with id stream1 in Gstreamer  <br>